Command Reference : Command Reference

 ardl(deplags=3, reglags=3, fixed) log(realcons) log(realgdp) @ @expand(@quarter, @droplast)

-This command estimates a second model, replicating Example 20.4 from Greene, estimating a model fixed at 3 lags of the dependent variable and 3 lags of the regressor.
+estimates a second model, replicating Example 20.4 from Greene, with a fixed three lags of the dependent variable and three lags of the regressor.

 wfopen oecd.wf1